nisheetpatel/2AFC-memory-experiment/README.md

 `pip install psychtoolbox`

 ### Windows
-??
+Will upload full instructions soon, but I recommend following psychopy's installation instructions (link below).
+You may encounter issues with pip + virtualenv, in which case, I recommend using Anaconda (or try that to begin with).

-**Note**: If you still have issues with installation, please refer to the [official installation webpage](https://www.psychopy.org/download.html) for psychopy or contact me directly.
+**Note**: If you still have issues with installation, please refer to the [official installation webpage](https://www.psychopy.org/) for psychopy or contact me directly.

 ## Usage
 `python main.py` will open up a window and gui with the experiment.
 Select options on each trial with left or right arrow keys.
 Hit 'escape' when options appear to exit the window.